Invariant Gibbs measures for 1D NLS in a trap: Main results

 they defined $\mu$ as an absolutely continuous probability measure with respect to the Gaussian measure

 Here $h$ should be understood as $-\partial^2_x +1$ on $\T$.
 The above can be defined as a probability measure on $H^\theta(\T)$ for any $\theta <\frac{1}{2}$, where $H^\theta(\T)$ is the Sobolev space on the torus.
-Note that for the focusing nonlinearity, the Gibbs measure is constructed with a mass cutoff, i.e., $\mathds{1}_{\left\{\int_{\R}|u|^2<m\right\}}$ multiplying~\eqref{eq:Gibbs bis} for some positive number $m$.
-The result of \cite{LebRosSpe-88} actually holds for a general power type nonlinearity and we refer to \cite{LebRosSpe-88} for more details.
+For the focusing nonlinearity, the Gibbs measure is constructed with a mass cutoff, namely

+It was claimed in \cite{LebRosSpe-88} that this measure is normalizable (i.e. the partition function $Z$ is a finite positive number) if $2<p<6$ for any mass cutoff $m>0$, and if $p=6$ for any $m<\|Q\|^2_{L^2}$, where $Q$ is the unique (up to symmetries) optimizer for the Gagliardo--Nirenberg inequality

+The probabilistic proof for the normalizability presented in \cite{LebRosSpe-88} however contains a gap, as pointed out and repaired for $p<6$ in \cite{CarFroLeb-16} (see \cite[Introduction]{OhSoTo-22} for more details).
+Later, Bourgain \cite{Bourgain-94} gave an alternative proof, using an analytic Fourier approach, for the normalizability when $2<p<6$ with any $m>0$, and when $p=6$ with $m>0$ sufficiently small.
+Recently, Oh, Sosoe, and Tolomeo \cite{OhSoTo-22} provided a proof for the normalizability when $p=6$ and $m \leq \|Q\|^2_{L^2}$, thus fully filling the gap in~\cite{LebRosSpe-88} and, remarkably, extending the result to a value of the $L^2$ mass at which blow-up occurs for NLS dynamics.

 In \cite{Bourgain-94}, Bourgain pursued the study of Gibbs measures for 1D periodic NLS and proved the invariance of $\mu$ under the NLS flow.
 Here, by invariance, we mean that $\mu(A)=\mu(\Phi(t)(A))$ for any measurable set $A \subset H^\theta(\T)$ with some $\theta<\frac{1}{2}$ and any $t\in \R$, where $\Phi(t)$ is the solution map.
 Moreover, there exists a set of full $\mu$-measure such that the solution exists globally in time for all initial data belonging to this set.
 Such a result is usually referred to as almost sure global existence.
 In this context, the invariant Gibbs measure serves as a substitute for conserved quantities to control the growth in time of solutions.
 This allows to extend local in time solutions to global ones almost surely.